-1.1.1 Installing on Windows
+Installing on Windows

-Compiled binaries for Windows in both 32 and 64 bits flavors can be found in the link below.
-Just download the version of you want, unzip the archive, and put the yara.exe and yarac.exe binaries anywhere in your disk.
+Compiled binaries for Windows in both 32 and 64 bit flavors can be found in the link below.
+Just download the version you want, unzip the archive, and put the yara.exe and yarac.exe binaries anywhere in your disk.

-To install the yara-python extension download an execute the installer corresponding to the version of Python you're using.
+To install the yara-python extension download and execute the installer corresponding to the version of Python you're using.